dbpedia/event-extractor/README.md

 # event-extractor

 ## Introduction

-Repository for the DBpedia GSoC Hybrid Classifier/Rule-based Event Extractor Project
+Repository for the DBpedia GSoC Hybrid Classifier/Rule-based Event Extractor Project This git was solely used by the student Vincent Bohlen (@s0taka).
+All commits were made by me.
+The code and the [weekly reports](https://github.com/dbpedia/event-extractor/wiki/Weekly-Reports) document the work I have done.

 The project consists of two major parts: The MainWorkflow class, which coordinates training, classifying, etc. and the LearningWorkflow, which coordinates preprocessing and learning of the model.
 Furthermore the project consists of a Crawler for gathering training material from wikipedia and a lot of annotation